zero804/gitter/README.md

 BROWSERSTACK_USERNAME
 BROWSERSTACK_KEY

-once you have these you can run `npm run test:unit:browser` which should kick off the tests via browserstack
+Once you have these you can run `npm run test:unit:browser` which should kick off the tests via browserstack